-- 1. Configure a Proxy Auto Config file (PAC file) on the user's workstation.
+- 1. Configure a Proxy Auto Config file (PAC file) on the user workstations.
 Include a directive for the browser to send requests via the dedicated proxy systems. - 2.
-Configure the browser to use the PAC file to locate a proxy.

-Note: Exclude the FQDN of the Genesys Multicloud CX TURN interface from the list of destinations served by your proxy, thus enabling direct access from user workstations to the TURN interface for the WebRTC media traffic of the WebRTC phone.
+Configure the browser to use the PAC file to locate a proxy. - 3.
+If you use a PAC file for WebRTC phones embedded into Workspace, exclude the FQDN of the TURN interface from the list of destinations served by your proxy.
+In this way, you enable a direct media stream connection from WebRTC phones to the TURN interface over the Internet.